 A few years ago I had a green food themed potluck for St. Patrick’s Day.
 While I am part Irish, I didn’t grow eating foods that were Irish in nature, and we didn’t eat anything special on St. Patrick’s Day.
 I had recently read something about Colcannon though, and I wanted to give it a try for the potluck.
 Winging it, I didn’t use a recipe – I just made mashed potatoes and mixed it with sautéed leeks and cabbage.
 People asked me for the recipe later, and when I told them that I didn’t have one, they eyed me suspiciously, as if I was refusing to share a well-guarded family secret.

 I’ve made Colcannon several times since then, and I’ve finally decided to write down the recipe.
 I have no idea if this is how it’s supposed to be made, but this is how I make it.
 Traditionally, Colcannon is made with either kale or cabbage.
-I’ve opted for kale in this version, but it’s just as tasty when made with cabbage.
+Since I couldn’t decide which one I wanted to use, I’ve added both.

 What is Colcannon?